-Jennifer Ashley Tepper is the Producer of the sold-out off-Broadway musical hit Be More Chill, which is transferring to Broadway in February 2019.
+Jennifer Ashley Tepper is currently producing the new Broadway musical Be More Chill, which opened on Broadway in March following a sold-out off-Broadway run.
 She is also the Creative and Programming Director at Feinstein's/54 Below, and the author of The Untold Stories of Broadway book series.
-She is the creator of The Jonathan Larson Project.
+She is the creator of The Jonathan Larson Project and historian consultant on the upcoming film version of tick, tick...BOOM!
+This summer, she is producing a brand new Joe Iconis musical, Broadway Bounty Hunter, starring Annie Golden.

 As the leader of Feinstein's/54 Below's creative programming team, Tepper is responsible for programming every show at the Broadway supper club and concert venue.
 She has curated and overseen the production of over 3500 shows, ranging from musicals in concert, to original solo acts, to theatrical reunions, to songwriter celebrations, and beyond.
 Feinstein's/54 Below has become notable for being the only venue of its kind: presenting over a dozen shows every week, specializing in Broadway acts, and welcoming both traditional cabaret and innovative new work.
 Tepper's leadership has been instrumental in making the locale "Broadway's Living Room", where on any given night one can find Broadway's biggest stars and emerging talents side by side, creating and sharing new work in an intimate theatrical environment.

 Tepper's producing work on original ventures at the venue has gained praise from publications including The Huffington Post, The New York Times, Buzzfeed, Playbill, Newsday, the New York Post, and more.
 From Hit List (the live concert version of the fictional musical from NBC's Smash) to Smile: A Broadway Reunion Concert to her collaborations with musical theatre writers both established and emerging, Tepper has, according to Theatermania, "brought her encyclopedic knowledge and typical gusto to the venue, knowing just what musical theatre enthusiasts are looking for."